Miya people: Language

 In the Presidential address of the 1940 Assam Sahitya Sabha held at Jorhat.
 Dr. Moidul Islam Bora, an Assamese Muslim himself, happily noted that a community leader from the migrant Muslim community had proudly acknowledged the community's firm resolution become the part of mainstream Assamese culture.
 After the Partition of India, the Muslim League dissolved the party in Assam and asked the Muslim people to join the Congress.
 The Muslim League leadership proposed that the Muslims should accept the language and culture of the country of their residence.
 Accordingly, the leadership asked the Muslims of Assam to register themselves as Assamese speaking during the census.
 The leadership also asked the Muslims to identify themselves as Assamese and send their children to Assamese medium schools.
 As directed by the Muslim League leadership, the migrant Muslims gave up their linguistic identity and adopted Assamese as their language.
 In the 1951 census, the no. of Assamese speakers in Assam rose to 56.7%.

 Gradually the Assamese intelligentsia also began to accept the migrant Muslims in the fold of Assamese identity.
 Benudhar Sharma, President of 1956 Assam Sahitya Sabha held at Dhubri, felt that the mainstream Assamese people were happy to welcome the internal migrant Muslims into the Assamese fold, just like the Koch, Kachari and Ahoms.
 By this time the migrant Muslims began to establish Assamese-medium schools and colleges, attempting to merge themselves into the mainstream of Assamese culture.
 In 1961, the Census Commissioner reported that the Na-Asamiyas were honest in their intent to learn the Assamese language and send their children to Assamese-medium schools.
 The migrant Muslims thus came to be known as the Na-Asamiyas.
 To this day, there is not a single Bengali-medium school in the areas dominated by the Na-Asamiyas.

-With the official acceptance of Assamese language and close proximity to Goalpariya speakers, the Miya have gradually also developed a creole Miya home language.
+With the official acceptance of Assamese language and close proximity to Goalpariya speakers, the Miya developed a creole Miya home language.
 The Miya officially adopted the Assamese language during the language movement.
-In formal and official meetings, they are able to switch to Standard Assamese.